iechor/docs/content/engine/swarm/stack-deploy.md

           image: redis:alpine
     ```

-    The image for the web app is built using the Dockerfile defined
+    The image for the web app is built using the iEchorfile defined
     above.
 It's also tagged with `127.0.0.1:5000` - the address of the registry
     created earlier.
 This is important when distributing the app to the
     swarm.